Telegram is a cloud-based instant messaging service, that allows users to send multimedia messages and make voice and video calls.

 Developers are also invited to create bots and users can create sticker sets.
 As well as sending messages, users can subscribe to ‘channels’, which allow creators to send messages to subscribers.

 Telegram does not sell ads – stating that the access to personal data gained by advertisers would go against its ethos.
 Funding thus far comes privately from Pavel Durov.
 It has stated that it would turn to user donations or a freemium model to raise revenue if necessary.
 In its own words, “Making profits will never be an end-goal for Telegram.”

 In March 2018, Telegram privately launched cryptocurrency Gram to selected investors.
-At the time of writing, it had not been made available to the public.
+Intended to be a cryptocurrency for the people, it hit the rocks when US SEC declared it was

 Telegram operates in relatively secrecy, and emphasises its commitment to freedom from market pressures as well as from any nationally-imposed constraints.
 The flow of information is therefore relatively limited.
 So, what do we know?
 Read on to see the Telegram stats to which we have recourse.

 Other Key Telegram Statistics

 - In April 2020, Telegram reported 1.5 million new users daily (Telegram)

 - Telegram was in the top-10 most downloaded apps globally in Q2 and Q3 2020, with around 80 million downloads in both (Sensor Tower)

 - Telegram the most-downloaded social media app in 20 countries (Telegram)

 - Telegram is targeting 1 billion users by 2022 (Monfex)